About Spirit of Resistance Radio

-As of March 1st, 2017, the "SoR" in SoR Radio stands for the "Spirit of Resistance!"
+First going on-air March 1st, 2012, as of March 1st, 2017, the "SoR" in SoR Radio stands for the "Spirit of Resistance!"
 As a group, we are collectively horrified at what is being done to our country, and decided to re-dedicate our efforts toward bringing information and inspiration to those who, like us, continue to fight the forces that would regress our rights, our civil liberties, and our decision-making ability to what it was half a century ago!
 Thus, it is SoR Radio's current mission to be a switchboard of sorts, connecting people with each other and with the resources needed to stand up to the bigots, the xenophobes, the homophobes, and the sexists in the federal government.
 And to accompany this movement, we play music from the first four decades of rock, each of which saw its own rebellions and movements in the name of freedom, not only in the United States, but around the world.
 We take our strength from the millions of examples around the globe, mass and singular, of people treating others with kindness, of people standing up for what's right, and of people defending people they haven't even met yet because it's the right thing to do.
 We're with you, we seven owners of SoR Radio, and if there's anything we can do to help, please let us know!

 Dr. Jeffrey "The Reverend" Smith is a professor at a Michigan university.
 He was ordained by the Universal Life Church, shortly after gay marriage was made legal by the United States, in the hopes of being able to help folks find someone willing and able to marry them to their love, whoever that might be.
 He first fell in love with radio in his early teens, doing his first radio internship when he was 15 years old.
 He was station manager of his undergraduate college radio station, and has worked in broadcast radio off and on since 1993.
-In 2012, he signed on as a founder of SoR Radio and serves as the station manager and chief engineer.
+In 2012, he signed on as a founder of SoR Radio and serves as the station's webmaster and chief engineer.
 Possessed of a decidedly "ribald" sense of humor, Jeff's list of favorite musical groups is too long to list fully here, but they include Steely Dan, Tower of Power, Blood Sweat & Tears, Boz Skaggs, The Moody Blues, Emerson Lake & Palmer, and Chicago.

 Dr. Lesley "Doc Blackburn" Withers - Lesley “Doc Blackburn” Withers is a geek girl and a university professor with interests in relationships and technology.
 She fell in with a motley crew who, with the help of a little moonshine, talked her into being on the radio and rekindled her love of gaming.
 She’s put her 80s hairspray away, but still loves the music generated by the hair and metal bands of those days.
 She counts AC/DC, Queen, Van Halen, Bon Jovi, and Def Leppard among her favorites.